Ashleigh Squirrel Rescue

 warm, gentle damp material.

 3 - 4 WEEKS: 2 - 4 ml., every 4 hours during the day and night, (but can increase the feeding interval overnight to approx. eight hours by week 4 - unless the animal is sick).
-Period around mid/late-March to mid/late-April and early-August to beginning of September.
+Period around mid/late-March to mid/late-April and early-August to into September.
 Front incisors begin to appear - lower first.
 EYES OPEN (at 3 and a half to 4 weeks).
 IMPORTANT: Weight by now approximately 50 g.
 (Red Squirrel) or 90 g.
 (Grey Squirrel).
 Once the eyes have opened for the first time, the weaning process can begin.
 Offer little pieces of bread soaked in the formula-milk close to baby's face, (as they have poor close co-ordination).
 The babies becoming mobile and can start to climb, so a high-sided box or suitable container (with a lid) will be needed by now, in preparation!
 Make sure there are air-holes if it has a lid.

 4 - 5 WEEKS: 3 - 4 ml., every 4 hours during the day.
 Sick babies benefit from night-feeds.
 Period around late-March/beginning April to late-April and mid-August to early/mid-September.
 By now, the baby should begin to try to nibble semi-solid foods, as well as being fed by syringe.
 Offer little pieces of bread soaked in the formula-milk, little pieces of fruit and some cereals.
 By week 5 you may notice the baby try to sit and nibble on a nut.
 The switch will seem to happen suddenly.
 By now they start to look like miniature squirrels, but with the tail only just starting to become "bushy".
 Becoming very mobile and with the claws well-developed, can start to climb out of smaller containers.
 Also begin to gnaw, and by now baby Red Squirrels will start to get their ear-tufts developing.